 DIY, DIY, DIY

-VRBO, Flipkey, HomeAway and other vacation rental sites offer interesting opportunities for local encounters, as by nature you end up staying in neighborhoods where other people actually live instead of cloistered away in hotels in commercial/tourist districts.
+VRBO, Flipkey, HomeAway and other vacation rental sites offer interesting opportunities to travel like a local, as by nature you end up staying in neighborhoods where other people actually live instead of cloistered away in hotels in commercial/tourist districts.
 Then again, many vacation rentals are clustered among other vacation rental houses, so you can end up in a bit of a "tourist ghetto" even when living in an ordinary rancher that no one would ever think was a tourist hangout.

 Booking a Vacation Rental: What You Need to Know